pantulis/tacoma/README.md

 - [route53](https://github.com/pcorliss/ruby_route_53)
 - [aws cli](https://github.com/aws/aws-cli)

+Running tacoma switch with the --with-exports option will also echo shell export sentences for the most common incarnations of the AWS env vars.

+     tacoma version

+Will display the current tacoma version and list all available configuration templates (providers).

 ## Bash Completion

 There's an user contributed script for bash completion feature.
 To use it simply get from the `/contrib/` path and source it in your bash session (after rbenv gets sourced if it is there)